delster/delster-portfolio/src/posts/static-hosting-reviews.md

 ## 1. GitHub Pages

 An obvious choice, the site source is available on [GitHub](https://github.com/delster/delster-portfolio) already.
-This will be the compiled version of the repo, served from GitHub Pagges.
+This will be the compiled version of the repo, served from GitHub Pages.

 ## 2. Netlify